chesahkalu/MoodCheck/README.md

     ```bash
     npm start
     ```

+6. The server should now be running locally on port 8080.
+You can now access the MoodCheck web app at http://localhost:8080 on your browser.
+If the port is already in use, you can change it in the `/moodcheck/moodCheckServer/moodCheckerServer.js` file on line 183.

+---

 ## Hosting on AWS

 The Moodcheck App is currently hosted on AWS EC2 instance [here](http://ec2-3-87-160-149.compute-1.amazonaws.com:8080/).
 Below are the steps and directions used to host the app on AWS.